Khaihuyennguyen/Khai_and_more_shoes_ecom/README.md

-# Khai&More — Designing Sale page of a eCommerce website
+# Khai&More — Designing Sale page of an eCommerce website

 In this project, my goal is to finish building a sale page of an e-commerce store!